 - Multiple births

-Keep in mind that if a baby’s birth involves any of these risk factors, it does not automatically mean that the infant will develop cerebral palsy.
-All it means is that the chances of such an occurrence are more likely when the risk factors mentioned above are present.
+Keep in mind that if a baby’s birth involves any of these risk factors, it does not automatically mean the infant will develop cerebral palsy.
+All it means is the chances of such an occurrence are more likely when the aforementioned risk factors above are present.

 Intracranial Hemorrhage: Cerebral palsy can sometimes be caused by bleeding, or hemorrhages, within the infant’s skull.
 Known as intracranial hemorrhage, this type of medical emergency can be caused by leakage or breakage of a vein or artery in the skull.